murilosf94/murilosf94/README.md

 Hi!
 My name is Murilo de Souza Freitas, and I’m a fourth-semester Computer Engineering student at the Pontifical Catholic University of Campinas.
 My academic journey is driven by a genuine passion for technology and a constant desire to grow technically.

-I have experience in programming languages such as C, C++, Assembly x86, HTML, CSS, Laravel, and Node.js.
+I have experience in programming languages such as C, C++, Assembly x86, VHDL, HTML, CSS, Laravel, and Node.js.
 I’m always seeking opportunities to put my knowledge into practice and expand my technical skillset by exploring new tools and technologies.

 My goal is to keep advancing in my academic and professional path in Computer Engineering, looking for internships and projects that enhance my learning and allow me to contribute to innovative tech solutions.